-If one or both of your parents is addicted to alcohol or drugs, it can mean your home life is incredibly challenging.
-These people should be taken care of you, but the substance abuse may mean you have needed to take on the caring role.
-Worst of all, you may feel responsible for your parent's behaviour - if only you were a better son or daughter, maybe they wouldn't need to get high?
+If one or both of your parents is/are addicted to alcohol or drugs, it can mean your home life is incredibly challenging.
+These people should be taken care of you, but the substance abuse may mean you have felt the need to take on the caring role.
+Worst of all, you may feel responsible for your parent’s behaviour – if only you were a better son or daughter, maybe they wouldn’t need to get high?
 This type of thinking is common, and a parent may have even told you this is the case, but it is vital you understand that none of this is your fault.

-In the recovery community we talk about the 3 C's, and this refers to three things you need to understand about your parent's behaviour:
+In the recovery community, we talk about the 3 C’s, and this refers to three things you need to understand about your parent’s behaviour:

 One of the key things you need to be doing if you are dealing with an addicted parent is getting plenty of support.
 There are 12-step fellowships like Al-Anon and Alateen – there is also Adult Children of Alcoholics if you are a bit older.
 You will also find help online, but it is better to get at least some face-to-face support.
 If your parent becomes ready for addiction treatment, you will want to be supportive of the idea, but it shouldn’t be your job to sort everything out – especially if you are still a teenager.

 “A Tough Love Intervention Can Save A Life”